 As a person who has psychotic disorders, seeing that it may cause complications with Top surgery makes me want to straight up lie lie lie about it all the way until after the surgery is already done and over.
 There’s no way in hell im going on medications for it either.
 So if they don’t know I have it, there won’t be a problem right?

-Being diagnosed with a psychotic disorder doesn’t mean that you can’t get top surgery, but it does mean it’s harder- I’m saying this from personal experience as someone who had top surgery with psychosis.
+Being diagnosed with a psychotic disorder doesn’t mean that you can’t get top surgery, but it does mean it can be a bit harder to get.
+I’m saying this from personal experience as someone who had top surgery with psychosis.

-I don’t think you should lie about it though, because that means you’re blocking yourself from getting treatment that could help you.
+However, I still don’t think you should lie about experiencing psychosis because that means you’re blocking yourself from getting treatment that could help you.

 [The WPATH guidelines say: